N-600, Application for Certificate of Citizenship

 Use this form to apply for a Certificate of Citizenship.

 02/13/17.
-A new edition of this form is coming soon.
-In the meantime, you may file using the 02/13/17 edition.
+We will publish a new edition of this form soon.
+In the meantime, you may continue using the 02/13/17 edition despite the expiration date.
 You can find the edition date at the bottom of the page on the form and instructions.

 You have two options for filing your Form N-600 with USCIS: